Samuel Tetteh: Early career

 Tetteh started playing for the West African Football Academy in 2014.
 He played in the 2016 season which he scored 5 goals in 13 matches and was labeled as one of the rising stars in the Ghana Premier League and scoring against Asante Kotoko S.C. in his debut match.
 He started attracting scouts and teams from Europe due to his good form and being seen as a future prospect.

 FC Liefering

-Tetteh joined FC Liefering the feeder club of FC Red Bull Salzburg during the summer of 2016.
+Tetteh joined FC Liefering the feeder club of Red Bull Salzburg during the summer of 2016.
 In his debut season for the Austrian side he scored 10 goals and provided assists for 5 goals, meaning he contributed to 15 goals in 20 matches.

-LASK Linz
+LASK

-Due to his impressive displays for FC Liefering, in January 2017, Tetteh was promoted into the FC Red Bull Salzburg squad.
+Due to his impressive displays for FC Liefering, in January 2017, Tetteh was promoted into the Red Bull Salzburg squad.

-Tetteh was loaned out to fellow Austrian club LASK Linz for one and half season starting from January 2018.
+Tetteh was loaned out to fellow Austrian club LASK for one and half season starting from January 2018.
 He ended the 2017–18 season with 5 goals 6 assists helping the team to a 4th place and qualification into the Europa league.